soleo/js-vitest-mocks/README.md

 ## Description

-Jest mocks for Google Maps in TypeScript.
+Vitest mocks for Google Maps in TypeScript.

 **Note:** If you find a missing mock, please open an [issue][issues].

 ## NPM

-Available via NPM as the package `@googlemaps/jest-mocks`
+Available via NPM as the package `@soleo/googlemap-vitest-mocks`

 ## Usage